seky739/FJP/README.md

 >lib
 - antlr_runtime library needed for parser and lexer
 >src
-- In language text field write:
+- All source files in /src folder
 >Java
-- Write to package name:
+- Programming language
 >expSources
+- Generated sources from ANTLR and Exp.g4 (grammar)

 #### Generating ANTLR classes
 Everytime the grammar changes, repeat these steps (atleast the second step)